cvasseng/ThursUI/README.md

 ![Logo](bin/logo.png)

-**Straight-forward, lightweight, pretty, and skinnable UI library.**
+**Straight-forward, lightweight, (potentially) pretty, and skinnable UI library.**

 *This is very much a work in progress.
-Widgets/controls are added on a "I need a xxx right now"-basis as I continue the development of my game and engine.*
+Widgets/controls are added on a "I need a xxx right now"-basis as I continue the development of my game and engine.
+Also note that there are currently no optimizations done on the code what-so-ever - "Make it work, then make it fast."*

 **Currently supported controls:**
   * Button